kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 with one of these lingering undesired priority levels matches no requests.

+The [Dispatching](#Dispatching) section prescribes how the assured concurrency value (`ACV`) is computed for each priority level, and the sum there is over all the _desired_ priority levels (i.e., excluding the lingering undesired priority levels).
+For this reason and for others, at any given time this may compute for some priority level(s) an assured concurrency value that is lower than the number currently executing.
+In these situations the total number allowed to execute will temporarily exceed the apiserver's configured concurrency limit (`SCL`) and will settle down to the configured limit as requests complete their service.

 ### Default Behavior

 There must be reasonable behavior "out of the box", and it should be